 - 1/2 TBS plain flour

-- Let the potatoes cool enough to handle.
-Peel them and cut in chunks.
+- Allow the potatoes to cool enough to handle, then peel and cut them into chunks.

-- Pour the warm sauce over the potato mixture.
-Then chill for several hours or overnight.
+- Pour the warm sauce over the potato mixture, and then chill for several hours or overnight.